russsiq/domain-driven-hexagon/README.md

 Types give useful semantic information to a developer and can be useful for documenting code, so prefer static typed languages to dynamic typed (untyped) languages for larger projects (for example by using TypeScript over JavaScript).

-**Note**: For smaller projects/scripts/jobs static typing may not be needed.
+**Примечание**: For smaller projects/scripts/jobs static typing may not be needed.

 ## Make application easy to setup